jyothisai0336/Docker_Web_App/README.md

 Being upfront about current gaps:

 - **No HTTPS yet** — currently served over HTTP; TLS termination (e.g. via Nginx reverse proxy + Let's Encrypt) is a planned next step.
-- *[Add any other known gaps, e.g. the CSRF/Spring Security item if resolved or still open]*

 ---

 ## 📈 What This Project Demonstrates